faassen/secretweblog_zola/content/posts/framework-patterns-javascript-edition.md

 slug = "framework-patterns-javascript-edition"

 [taxonomies]
-tags = ["javascript", "typescript", "react", "frameworks"]
+tags = ["javascript", "typescript", "react", "framework"]
 +++

 Software developers use software frameworks all the time, so it's good